 My Care My Call (MCMC)

-The MCMC project uses innovative telehealth techniques to improve the health and function of people with traumatic SCI.
-MCMC will help individuals with SCI find and maintain quality primary care, including preventive screenings and prevention of secondary conditions through the use of recorded vignettes from peers; alerts to a human Self-Advocacy Coach (the “Coach”) for identified problems; and an accompanying user-friendly resource book.
+The MCMC project uses telehealth techniques to improve the health and function of people with traumatic SCI.
+MCMC will help individuals with SCI find and maintain quality primary care, including preventive screenings and prevention of secondary conditions through conversations with a human Peer-Health Coach for identified problems; and an accompanying user-friendly resource book.

 SCI-FI Enhancement and Validation (Spinal Cord Injury - Functional Independence Computer Adaptive Testing)